|Please note that I have seen every episode of Lassie as listed in this guide.

 The seventeenth season initiated a two-season practice of having no static title sequence; instead a unique title sequence was generated for each episode from a scene in the first few minutes of the story.
 A screencap from "Lassie's Interlude" on the Lassie Titles and Credits page illustrates this practice and two examples from season eighteen; more examples of the unique title sequences are shown this page and on the season eighteen page.

 - "Lassie's Interlude" (09/20/70):

 - Lassie, on her own now (no explanation is given), is traveling temporarily with a young man named Mark Saunders who is hiking to the coast because he's never seen the ocean.
 When Mark helps summer camp owners Jim and Nancy Pearson fight a fire, Lassie meets their collie Duke and stays with the Pearsons after Mark continues his journey, as seeing Lassie with Duke has convinced him she has found a permanent home.
 Lassie and Duke frolic like young lovers until she gets into a fight with a marauding German Shepherd; Duke tries to lead her home, but Lassie collapses by the side of a road.
 While Duke goes for help, Lassie is picked up by a sympathetic rancher.
 Mark Saunders: Rob Hughes.
 Jim Pearson: Skip Homeier.
 Nancy Pearson: Sally Fraser.
 Will: Robert Rockwell.

 Note: This is the only episode where the producers actually acknowledge that somewhere out there there's actually a father to all those puppies Lassie had over the years!
 Mark states to the Pearsons that he calls her "Lassie," so it is not like in the initial eighteenth season episode where Ron recognizes her as a collie who once was with the forest service.
 Like "Lassie the Voyager," this story has a song, "The Pups of Bonnie Lassie," that accompanies the various parts.
-The words are sung to the old folk ballad "The Dear Knows Who I'll Marry."
+The words are sung to the old folk ballad "The Dear Knows Who I'll Marry," and other verses spring up in subsequent episodes after the puppy story concludes, including "Any Heart in a Storm."
 It was written by episode authors Robert Schaefer and Eric Freiwald and sung by Michael Carlton Clough with guitar accompaniment.